Do I have to wait until I submit my application before I have transcripts or other documents sent?

 Who should I give the Dean's Certification to complete?

 Required of Admitted Students and Alternates ONLY.
 Please give the Dean's Certification to your Dean of Students or Dean of Student Affairs to complete if made an offer of admission or alternate status.
-This is due March 15, 2022 for the Class of 2026.
+This is due March 15, 2023 for the Class of 2027 and March 15, 2024 for the Class of 2028.

 When should I submit the Dean's Certification?

 Are students encouraged to reapply?

 Yes, students are encouraged to reapply.
-When decisions are made at the end of the application cycle, students who are not made an offer of admission are encouraged to make a post-applicant counseling appointment.
-In this appointment they will be counseled on ways to strengthen their application.
+When decisions are made at the end of the application cycle, students who are not made an offer of admission are encouraged to make a post-applicant counseling appointment or a Post Applicant Roundtable (dates TBA).
+These options will help you understand how to strengthen a future application on ways to strengthen their application.

 International Applicant Questions